rkaiser0324/CakePress/README.md

 CakePress
 =========

 CakePress is a Wordpress 3.6 plugin to integrate a CakePHP 2.3.8 web application into Wordpress.
-It is based on the Jake project at https://github.com/rkaiser0324/jake, which does the same for Joomla.
+It is based on the [Jake project](https://github.com/rkaiser0324/jake), which does the same for Joomla.

 ## Configuration